endymion1818/team-documentation/sitehealthchecklist.md

 ### 3. Accessibility

-Accessibility is important not only for those using assistive technology but for those who may be temporarily disabled.
+Accessibility is important not only for those using assistive technology but for those who may be temporarily disabled or who have less-than-perfect eyesight.
 Improving accessibility always improves your conversion opportunities and SEO.
 We ((used WAVE to)) analyse your accessibility and compliance with accessibility guidelines [WCAG 2.0](https://www.w3.org/TR/WCAG20/).

 #### Errors
 - 1 X Image button missing alternative text